amreis/amreis.github.io/_posts/2017-05-28-reinforcement-learning-evaluating-behavior.markdown

 \\]
 Which means that the action we pick at state \\(s\\) is drawn from a probability distribution determined by that state.
 If the policy is deterministic, we may write \\(a = \pi(s)\\).
 Also, it is supposed to be stationary (i.e. it doesn't change over time).

 It makes sense, then, to relate rewards to states and actions.
 This is done through two functions: the _state-value_ function and the _action-value_ function.
-The only one that matters to us now in the _state-value_ function, the _action-value_ will show its worth when we attack the planning problem.
+The only one that matters to us now is the _state-value_ function, the _action-value_ will show its worth when we attack the planning problem.

 ### The State-Value function \\(v_\pi\\)